hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/Streams.md

 $producer1 = stream_collection.create_producer('test-stream', persistent=True, local=False)
 $producer2 = stream_collection.create_producer('test-stream-1', persistent=False, local=True)
 ```
-A producer is a process that attaches to a topic and publishes messages to a Pulsar broker for processing.
+A producer is a process that attaches to a topic and publishes messages to a broker for processing.
 Topics are named channels for transmitting messages from producers to consumers.
 They have a defined URL structure.
 Topic generation is taken care of by create_producer function.You just need to pass a stream name.

 ### Send: publish/send a given message over stream in bytes.